Using Relationship Therapy at Equinox

 When stuck in these less rational parts of the brain we tend to display poor emotional boundaries, high levels of emotional reactivity, and are unable to attune to our own needs—let alone the needs of others.
 Moments of relational interaction that lack attunement are much more likely to cause damage in a relationship.
 We work on this through our relationship therapy tactics.

 A well-known and empirically supported approach to regulation is mindfulness—one of the core elements of Dialectical Behavior Therapy.
 Mindfulness involves an awareness of our thoughts, feelings, body sensations and environment.
 It requires our attention (or attunement) to these experiences and a non-judgmental acceptance of them.
 Mindfulness has been shown to be an effective way to regulate our thoughts and emotions, and therefore our behaviors.
-We practice and teach mindfulness to our students as part of our relationship therapy.
+We practice and teach mindfulness to our students as part of our relationship therapy at our residential treatment center for boys.

 One of the most common ways that humans regulate takes place in relationship with other people.
 It’s called co-regulation.
 This phenomenon is manifest in the first moments of life as an infant relies upon his mother to regulate uncomfortable situations due to his inability to self-regulate.
 While different in form, the same act of co-regulation may be applied in the same parent-child relationship twenty years later when the now young adult feels inclined to call his mom when she is sick, or goes through a bad break-up in college.
 The very aspect of relational connection can ease some of the discomfort of these negative sensations.